-- SPAN-S 311 Spanish Grammar (3 cr.) - SPAN-S 312 Spanish Composition (3 cr.) - SPAN-S 275 Hispanic Culture (3 cr.)
-OR SPAN-S 325 Oral Spanish for Teachers (3 cr.) - one 3-credit-hour elective course in Spanish at the 300 or 400 level.
-Currently offered courses that meet this requirement include SPAN-S 317 Spanish Conversation and Diction (3 cr.), SPAN-S 360 Introduction to Hispanic Literature (3 cr.), and SPAN-S 325 Oral Spanish for Teachers (3 cr.).
-SPAN S 325 may not be used to satisfy more than one category.
-Other courses may be added to this list; consult a faculty member in Spanish or and academic advisor for more information.
+- SPAN-S311 Spanish Grammar (3cr.) - SPAN-S312 Spanish Composition (3cr.) - Either SPAN-S275 Hispanic Culture (3cr.) or SPAN-S325 Oral Spanish for Teachers (3cr.) - One credit hour elective course in Spanish at the 300 or 400 level.
+Currently offered courses that meet this requirement include SPAN-S317 Spanish Coversation and Diction (3cr.), SPAN-S360 Introduction to Hispanic Literature (3cr.), and SPAN-S325 Oral Spanish for Teachers (3cr.) - SPAN-S325 may not be used to satisfy more than one category. - Other courses may be added to this list; consult a faculty member in Spanish or an academic advisor for more information.